abhi3700/My_Learning_Cosmos/README.md

 2. target: `wasm-unknown-unknown`
 3. `wasmd` (backbone for CosmWasm)

+   > following is the guide for install/upgrade `wasmd` on macOS

    1. pre-requisites:
       1. make: `brew install make`
       2. `Go`: `brew install golang`